backchatio/hookup/src/main/site/server_guide.md

 #### Subprotocol configuration

-The WebSocket spec provides a section on [subprotocols](http://tools.ietf.org/html/rfc6455#section-1.9), at this stage you can use those to limit the protocols a client can connect with.
-In the future they will be automatically configured by the registered wireformats on the server.
+The WebSocket spec provides a section on [subprotocols](http://tools.ietf.org/html/rfc6455#section-1.9), you can provide a number of [[`WireFormat`]] registrations with a name and those will be used to negotiate the wire format that will be used for this connection.
+This allows for 1 server to server many protocols and the protocol to talk to the server can be chosen by the client.

 {% code_ref ../../test/scala/io/backchat/hookup/examples/ServerConfigurationsExample.scala server_with_subprotocols %}

+By default the server is configured with:

+{% code_ref ../scala/io/backchat/hookup/package.scala default_protocols %}

+If no `defaultProtocol` name has been specified it will use the `simpleJson` protocol which just parses json messages or text messages, but doesn't add any reliability features.
+To enable the reliability features by default you have to set the `defaultProtocol` property.
+The default protocols are always available but you can add your own.

 The last of the default capabilities is the flash policy server.